IndoPref: A Multi-Domain Pairwise Preference Dataset for Indonesian: Conclusion

 \section{Conclusion}

-This paper introduces $\datasetname$, a new benchmark for evaluating large language models on Indonesian-language preference tasks using fully human-authored data.
+This paper introduces $\datasetname$, a new benchmark for evaluating LLMs on Indonesian-language preference tasks using fully human-authored data.
 By focusing specifically on Indonesian, the dataset fills a critical gap left by existing multilingual resources, which often rely on translated content that lacks linguistic and cultural fidelity.
-Evaluation results show that models like Gemini 2.5 Pro, Gemini 2.5 Flash, and R3 14B perform well overall, particularly in open-ended categories such as Creative Writing and Open Question.
-However, tasks involving Translation and formal reasoning remain challenging, highlighting ongoing limitations in cross-lingual generalisation and structured problem-solving.
+Evaluation results show that models like Gemini 2.5, R3, and mR3 models perform well overall, particularly in open-ended categories such as Creative Writing, Open Question, and Analysis.
+However, reasoning-oriented tasks and specialized domains such as Safety and Translation remain challenging, highlighting ongoing limitations in cross-lingual generalisation and reasoning tasks.
 The release of $\datasetname$ provides a valuable resource for advancing preference modelling in underrepresented languages.
 It supports the development of language models that better align with native Indonesian usage, helping to promote more inclusive and globally representative AI systems.